josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 - Where has cleverness replaced wisdom?
 - Where has legal defensiveness replaced responsibility?
 - Where have I stopped seeing people as people?

-This is where traditional counsel may help.

-Not by rejecting technology wholesale.

-Not by pretending AI is simple.

-Not by demanding that secular professionals become fully observant overnight.

-But by helping them recover mental, ethical, and embodied space before they make decisions from panic.

 The longer-term bridge may be: